Cold-shooting Virginia wilts down the stretch, falls to Wake Forest

 “It’s just concentrating, I guess,” Stattmann said of the Cavaliers’ balky shooting.
 “Focusing on the rim and going up strong with the ball.”

-What to know about Virginia’s loss:
+Here’s what to know about Virginia’s loss:

 Change in starting lineup

-Francisco Caffaro made the first start of his career, replacing redshirt sophomore center Kadin Shedrick, the Cavaliers’ top rim protector who had started each of the first 16 games this season following a mass exodus of frontcourt players from last year.
+Francisco Caffaro made the first start of his career, replacing redshirt sophomore center Kadin Shedrick, the Cavaliers’ top rim protector who had started each of the first 16 games this season following a mass exodus of frontcourt players from last season.

-Caffaro was coming off a career-high scoring performance with 16 points in a 54-52 win against visiting Virginia Tech Wednesday night, making 5 of 7 shots and going 6 for 10 from the foul line, with nine rebounds in 31 minutes, also the most in his career.
+Caffaro was coming off a career-high scoring performance with 16 points in a 54-52 win against visiting Virginia Tech on Wednesday night, making 5 of 7 shots and going 6 for 10 from the foul line with nine rebounds in 31 minutes, also the most in his career.

 The change in the starting lineup was the first such modification this season for Bennett, who has been seeking a consistent presence on the low block apart from Gardner, a transfer from East Carolina.

 Bennett also altered his substitution pattern, bringing Igor Milicic Jr. off the bench early in the first half.
-Milicic did not play against the Hokies and logged only 1:35 in the previous game, a 74-58 loss to North Carolina Jan.
-8 in Chapel Hill, N.C., to conclude a season-long three-game road swing.
+Milicic did not play against Virginia Tech and logged only 1:35 in the previous game, a 74-58 loss to North Carolina on Jan.
+8 to conclude a season-long three-game road swing.

 Williams come up big late